johnuberbacher/sky-automated-music-pc/README.md

 1. Plug in the Arduino.
 2. Launch *Sky* and open an instrument.
-3. Run the script:
+3. Run the script

-    ```bash
-    python script.py songname
-    ```

 ---

 ### Notes

-- Make sure the game window is focused and ready to receive input.
+- The script tries to focus the game window (by exact title match) before sending input.
+Make sure your game is running and the window title matches the configured name (default: "Sky: Children of Light").
+- Only one song can play at a time; starting a new song stops the previous one.
+- The GUI handles song selection and playback; no command-line song argument is needed anymore.
-- Song tempo is based on durations in the JSON file.
+- Song tempo and note timings are based on the JSON files in the songs/ folder.
+- Uses Windows-specific pywin32 for window focusing; Linux/macOS are not supported.
-- Built from the PS version but sends actual keypresses via Arduino—no virtual input or remote play required.
+- The Arduino sends real keypresses; no virtual input or remote play involved.